libis/workflow/README.md

 The ::Libis::Workflow::Task base class allready defines the following parameters:
 * quiet: Prevent generating log output.
 Default: false
-* abort_on_error: Stop all tasks when an error occurs.
-Default: false
-* always_run: Run this task, even if the item failed a previous task.
-Default: false
-* subitems: Do not process the given item, but only the subitems.
-Default: false
 * recursive: Run the task on all subitems recursively.
 Default: false
+* retry_count: Number of times to retry the task.
+Default: 0
+* retry_interval: Number of seconds to wait between retries.
+Default: 10

-If 'class' is not present, the default '::Libis::Workflow::Task' with the given name will be instantiated, which simply iterates over the child items of the given work item and performs each sub-task on each of the child items.
+If 'class' is not present, the default '::Libis::Workflow::TaskGroup' with the given name will be instantiated, which performs each sub-task on the item.
+If the task is configured to be recursive, it will iterate over the child items and perform each sub-task on each of the child items.
 If a 'class' value is given, an instance of that class will be created and the task will be handed the work item to process on.
 See the chapter on 'Tasks' below for more information on tasks.

+Note that a task with custom processing will not execute sub-tasks.
+If you configured a processing task with subtasks an exception will be thrown when trying to execute the job.

 ##### Input variable definition